ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 ---

 <br> Hi, my name is Chen Liu.
-<br> My name in my native language is 刘 晨 (family name followed by given name), pronounced as "Leo Chen".
+<br> Or alternatively, 刘 晨 (family name followed by given name), pronounced as "Leo Chen".
 <br>
 <br> I am a second year CS PhD student at Yale.
 <br> My area of research is primarily deep learning in healthcare.